 Mrs Robinson (Business Education) is in charge of Careers in Dollar, and will be pleased to discuss any matters arising.
 Your Head of Year, or any member of Senior Staff, will likewise be willing to advise.
-(Incidentally, a major Careers Convention is held every other year - the next will be in March 2020.)
+(Incidentally, a major Careers Convention is held every other year - the next will be in March 2022.)
 Work experience in Forms V and VI can also be useful to explore career ideas.

-HIGHER EDUCATION
+HIGHER EDUCATION (UCAS)

-There is a team of specialists who will help you through the process of gaining a place at University or College headed by Mr Daniel, the Deputy Rector; it includes Mr Burbury, Assistant Rector in charge of Forms IV, V and VI; Mr Macpherson, Assistant Rector in charge of Form III; Mrs Miller, Assistant Rector in charge of Form III; Miss McCord, Head of Form III; Mrs McDougall, Head of Support for Learning; Mrs Nozedar, English Co-ordinator; Mr Moore, Head of Business Education; Mrs Robinson, Careers Advisor; Dr Johnson, Head of Form I; Dr Keys, Head of EDT and School Regent; Mrs Mason, Head of Maths; Miss Langley, Head of PSE; Mrs Mackie, School Counsellor; and Mrs Moore, Editor of Fortunas.
+There is a team of specialists who will help you through the process of gaining a place at University or College headed by Mr Burbury, the Deputy Rector; it includes Miss Langley, Assistant Rector; Mrs Miller, Assistant Rector; Mrs Mason, Assistant Rector; Miss McCord, Head of Form IV; Mrs McDougall, Head of Support for Learning; Ms Nozedar, English Co-ordinator; Mr Moore, Head of Business Education; Mrs Robinson, Careers Advisor; Dr Johnson, Head of Form I; Dr Keys, Head of EDT and School Regent; Mrs Mackie, School Counsellor; and Mrs Moore, Editor of Fortunas.
 Heads of Department, Personal Tutors and, of course, individual teachers will also be happy to advise.
 There is a UCAS evening in the Summer term at which you will be able to meet representatives from many major institutions, and to collect their prospectuses.
 There is a further UCAS parent / pupil evening at the start of First Term at which more information regarding the application process is given.

-There is a UCAS Library of prospectuses and reference material between Mr Burbury and Mr Daniel's offices; you are invited to read any of this material, but are asked not to take it away and thus deprive others of the chance to do research; all universities provide up-to-date information on their websites, and personal copies of the prospectuses can be ordered online.
-There are also computers in this area, to allow the use of the UCAS online application facility, "apply" and to give you an opportunity to seek guidance from Mr Daniel or Mr Burbury on application matters.
+There is a UCAS Library of prospectuses and reference material between Mr Burbury and Miss Langley's offices; you are invited to read any of this material, but are asked not to take it away and thus deprive others of the chance to do research; all universities provide up-to-date information on their websites, and personal copies of the prospectuses can be ordered online.
+There are also computers in this area, to allow the use of the UCAS online application facility, "apply" and to give you an opportunity to seek guidance from Mr Burbury or Miss Langley on application matters.

 It is important that you realise that you yourself are ultimately responsible for researching your options, discussing them with staff and parents or guardians, visiting institutions, and finally making decisions.
-There are deadlines that have to be met (Oct $15^{th}$ for Vet, Dental, Medicine and Oxford and Cambridge entries.)
+There are deadlines that have to be met (Oct 15th for Vet, Dental, Medicine and Oxford and Cambridge entries.)